 The ARCO of the Company should meet at regular intervals.
 It must also report to the Board and circulate its minutes in advance of Board meetings.
-During 2021 no meetings were held since, due to the small number of BoD Members, all Audit/Risk/Compliance issues were examined at BoD level.
+During 2022, the ARCO met three times.

 The Company must ensure that the ARCO has adequate access to the Internal Control Functions and that the Heads of Internal Control Functions are regularly invited to Committee meetings.
 Group Heads of Internal Control Functions, or their representatives, should be invited to attend such meetings at least once a year as observers.
 Due to the size of the Company, the participation of Group Committee respective Chairmen is not considered necessary.